ChanzeraAngore/Air_Monitoring_System/README.md

 Access the web interface at http://localhost:5000 to view real-time data and historical trends.
 Configure alerts and notifications via the settings page.
 Export data to CSV for further analysis.

+LICENSE
+This project is licensed under the MIT License - see the LICENSE file for details.
+Contact